johndavemanuel/bootstrap-gulp-starter-template/README.md

 To use this template, your computer needs:

--	Node.js (0.12 or greater) Node.js is used to run the build processes. https://nodejs.org/en/download/
+-	Node.js is used to run the build processes. https://nodejs.org/en/download/
 	Test: run ` node -v ` in the terminal
 -	Npm (Node comes with npm installed so you should have a version of npm.)
 Used to manage development dependencies.
 	Test: run ` npm -v`  in the terminal
 -	Gulp – task runner
 	`npm install -g gulp`
 	Test: run `gulp -v ` in the terminal

 ### Installing: